dotnet/roslynator/src/VisualStudioCode/package/README.md

 ## Analyzers Support

-Analyzers will be removed from Roslynator extension in the next major release.
+Analyzers will be removed from Roslynator for VS Code in the next major release.
-As a replacement, use Roslynator NuGet packages (e.g. [Roslynator.Analyzers](https://www.nuget.org/packages/roslynator.analyzers)).
+It's recommended to use Roslynator NuGet packages (e.g. [Roslynator.Analyzers](https://www.nuget.org/packages/roslynator.analyzers)) instead.

 ## OmniSharp vs. C# Dev Kit